Ousted Disney CEO Bob Chapek will get $20 million exit pay - KTVZ

 Disney shares, which were trading at about $170 in January 2022, have fallen to about $100 a share.

 Iger has returned to Disney at a tumultuous time.
-Its streaming business lost $1.5 billion in the fourth quarter, and Disney’s media networks are struggling as cord-cutting accelerates and once lucrative outlets like ESPN lose viewership.
+Its streaming business lost $1.5 billion in the fourth quarter, and Disney’s media networks are struggling as cord-cutting accelerates and once-lucrative outlets like ESPN lose household reach.

 Dan Loeb, the activist investor and Third Point CEO, made headlines in August when he suggested “a strong case can be made that the ESPN business should be spun off to shareholders with an appropriate debt load.”